Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Subsurface-Scattering.md

 HDRP stores most subsurface scattering settings in a [Diffusion Profile Settings](Diffusion-Profile.html) Asset.
 The __Diffusion Profile List Asset__ contains a set of 15 Diffusion Profiles you can edit and later assign to your Materials.

-To create a Diffusion Profile List Asset, navigate to __Assets > Create > Rendering > Diffusion Profile Settings__.
-To use it, open your HDRP Asset and assign the new Diffusion Profile List Asset to the __Diffusion Profile List__ property.
+To create a Diffusion Profile Asset, navigate to __Assets > Create > Rendering > Diffusion Profile Settings__.
+To use it, open your HDRP Asset and assign the new Diffusion Profile Asset to the __Diffusion Profile List__ property.

 ## Adding Subsurface Scattering to your Material